 |In general, any Solicitation document, no matter the procedure, will contain:|

 |What is Required|

 |The applicable Terms and Conditions|

-The solicitation document must to be distributed simultaneously among the pre-selected suppliers with sufficient time to analyse and properly build offers.
+The solicitation document must to be distributed simultaneously among the preselected suppliers with sufficient time to analyze and properly build offers.
 The solicitation document could contain a standard submission format facilitating the comparison among the offers during the evaluation phase.

 When soliciting material goods, it's advisable to include as much technical information as possible about the material specifications, laid out in a clear and transparent format that is easy to understand but difficult to misinterpret.
 Material specifications might include: